FullStackWithLawrence/azureml-example/README.md

 3. Add your Azure `config.json` to the root of this project.
 See [Azure ML Configuration Guide](./docs/AZURE_ML_CONFIG.md) for detailed instructions on setting up an Azure Workspace and Subscription, and downloading your `config.json` file.

+4. Add your Kaggle Api key to [.kaggle/kaggle.json](./.kaggle/kaggle.json), which you can generate from [https://www.kaggle.com/settings/account](https://www.kaggle.com/settings/account).

-4. Initialize, build and run the application locally.
+5. Initialize, build and run the application locally.

 ```console
 git clone https://github.com/FullStackWithLawrence/azureml-example.git